data-to-insight/centre-of-excellence/docs/how-our-system-works.md

 In some ways, and **in some LAs, this system has become a vicious cycle**.
 Data and digital work has provided insufficient value to service leaders, and in time this has led to the status of the work diminishing, resulting in reduced resource and necessarily lower quality, which further reduces possible value.

 To compound this difficulty, the LAs who could most benefit from external support are often those which are least equipped to access it.
-Whether due to resource constraints, ineffective leadership, or any other factor, we infer from engagement with Data to Insight projects<sup>4</sup> that some LAs are so well-equipped that their only real engagement with our work is to help us deliver it well to other LAs, and other LAs are so poorly-equipped to engage with external partners that they cannot spare the time to evaluate our free tools for local use.
+Whether due to resource constraints, leadership that lacks a vision for data and digital, or any other factor, we infer from engagement with Data to Insight projects<sup>4</sup> that some LAs are so well-equipped that their only real engagement with our work is to help us deliver it well to other LAs, and other LAs are so poorly-equipped to engage with external partners that they cannot spare the time to evaluate our free tools for local use.
 We think some LAs are experiencing the above interplay of factors unhelpfully to the extent that they struggle to perform data and digital work beyond limited statutory obligations.

 Not only is it possible to alter the direction of this cycle and convert it into a virtuous cycle, but we can see it happening in various examples across the sector.
 Where the work delivers value, the status of the work improves, enabling professionals to deliver higher quality work which increases its value to service leaders.